 Assessment Leader | Mark has worked in the financial aid profession for over 15 years.
 He is currently the Senior Associate Director of Student Financial Aid and Scholarships at the University of Oregon (UO).
 Prior to joining UO, Mark served as an Institutional Review Specialist (aka “Program Reviewer”) and Eligibility Analyst for the U.S. Department of Education.
 During that time he conducted numerous program reviews of all types of institutions and provided a great deal of guidance and determinations to schools regarding eligibility actions.
 He has worked in the public and private non-profit sectors but is also very familiar with the proprietary sector.
 Since beginning work at UO in 2013, Mark has been very active in state, regional, and national associations; where he has served in a wide range of roles and is currently serving as President of his state association.
 NASFAA U Credentials: Administrative Capability, Consumer Information, Gainful Employment

-Peter Hurley is the associate director at the University of Michigan charged with supervising a staff of 13, coordinating with central IT, loan processing and reconciliation, completing surveys, and managing the university's financial aid data.
-His 25 years of financial aid experience includes service at every organizational level, from entry level to director, at a multitude of institutions ranging from highly selective and middle tier public universities, to open enrollment community colleges.
+Peter Hurley is the associate director at the University of Michigan.
+His 29 years of financial aid experience includes service at every organizational level, from entry level to director, at a multitude of institutions ranging from highly selective and middle tier public universities, to open enrollment community colleges.
 Peter completed his M.Ed. in 2010 and published his master's thesis on the impact of book vouchers on student success in the Journal of Student Financial Aid.
-Peter is a past faculty member for the Western Association of Student Financial Aid Administrators’ Sister Dale Brown Summer Institute.
-He has participated in 10 NASFAA Standards of Excellence reviews.
-NASFAA U Credentials: Administrative Capability, Consumer Information
+Peter is a trainer for the Michigan Association, and was a faculty member for the Western Association of Student Financial Aid Administrators’ Sister Dale Brown Summer Institute.
+He has participated with the NASFAA Standards of Excellence Program since 1998.
+NASFAA U Credentials: Administrative Capability, Consumer Information, Gainful Employment

 Tiffany Magee is a graduate of Southern University at New Orleans.
 She received a Bachelor of Science in Mathematics.
 She currently serves as system director of financial aid - compliance at Lone Star College in Houston, Texas.
 Guided by her belief that one of the keys to achieving success in life is through post-secondary education, Tiffany takes part in a variety of community service opportunities that allow her to help mentor high school students as they maneuver through the maze of the college processes.
 Tiffany has completed over 25 peer reviews since starting with the Standards of Excellence program.
 Tiffany has 15 years in financial aid and 16 years in higher education.
 She has a thorough understanding of every aspect of financial aid in a modern setting.
 NASFAA U Credentials: Administrative Capability, Consumer Information